YesCT/alim.ac/source/blog/2014-02-08-open-source-survival-guide-with-coraline-ada-ehmke.html.md

 ### On mentoring

+Allow for others (and yourself!) to go at own pace from exploration and deconstruction (of projects and concepts) toward contribution.
 Pacing is important.
-Be mindful of "mentoring bandwidth".
-I've been on both ends of information overload, having been overwhelmed with tasks that were too advanced for me, and having likely overwhelmed others in a similar way.

-Allow for others (and yourself!) to go at own pace from exploration and deconstruction (of projects and concepts) toward contribution.
+Be mindful of bandwidth, it's easy to overwhelm yourself and others.
+Sometimes the process can take a while.

-To all the mentors in my life, a big thank you.
+With that in mind, a big thank you to all the mentors.